 Consider the dashboard’s users

-Often, your dashboard will have multiple audiences.
+Often, your business dashboard will have multiple audiences.
 Using the same dashboard across your entire business can help ensure everyone is on the same page with regards to crucial information.
 But you may also want to ensure that your dashboard can easily be adjusted to meet the needs of different teams.

 By considering the decisions that your employees are making, and the questions they need answered, you can structure the information so it’s easy for them to answer high priority questions.